 It’s hard to argue with facts and data — like the 88% open rates and 56% clickthrough rates.

-- 1.2 billion (yes, billion!) people use Facebook Messenger every month.
-Your ideal customer is using Messenger.
+- 2.6 billion (yes, billion!) people use Facebook Messenger every month.
+Your ideal customer is probably using Messenger.

 - Many prospective customers aren’t comfortable providing their email address in exchange for your free download anymore.
-Worse, they might completely ignore your marketing emails.
-This is called “email fatigue,” and it’s a real thing.
+Worse, they might completely ignore your marketing emails because they have email fatigue.

 - From the customer’s perspective, opting into an email newsletter or campaign requires more steps and work than opening up a Facebook Messenger thread.

 - From your perspective as a marketer, building an email list takes a lot of work.
 Creating a list of Facebook Messenger leads is a lot less work because of the reduced friction.
 Messenger is a one-click subscription instead of having to type in your email, click submit, confirm email, etc.

 - A Messenger bot can have a sequence just like an email campaign.
 Sequences can be as long or short as you want and have as many options (or more) than an email sequence.

 - Messenger sequences are way faster than email campaign sequences.
 With an email campaign sequence, you typically should wait a day or two before sending additional emails.
 With Facebook Messenger, you can send more messages in the next 10 seconds, 10 minutes, 10 days, whatever you want.
 Best of all, the response is instant and you can engage in real, live conversations with your leads.

 - Prospects can instantly engage in live chat, which helps to close sales faster and with less friction.